 Nurses, pharmacists, physiotherapists, podiatrists, therapeutic radiographers, and optometrists train as a supplementary prescriber alongside their independent prescribing preparation.

-Dietitians and diagnostic radiographers may train and register as a supplementary prescriber only.
+Dieticians and diagnostic radiographers may train and register as a supplementary prescriber only.

 3. Prescribing by Community Practitioners from the Nurse Prescribers’ Formulary for Community Practitioners

 Community Practitioners, including District Nurses and Health Visitors, are able to prescribe independently from a limited formulary comprising dressings and appliances, and a limited range of medicines suitable for use in community settings.

 Historical Context of NMP

 Following the introduction of the necessary legislation in 1992 and 1994, nurse prescribing for District Nurses (DNs) and Health Visitors (HVs) was first piloted in eight GP fund- holding practices in 1994.
 It was expanded to a whole district community NHS Trust in 1996 and to a further community Trust in each of the seven remaining regions in 1997.
 Following this successful pilot, Ministers agreed that prescribing for DNs and HVs could be expanded throughout the UK.